-These Level I Modules are designed to be used during the beginning of clinical assignments or by those who have not had previous exposure to Level I content.
+These Level I Modules are designed to be used during the beginning of clinical assignments of students of the health professions (i.e.medical, nursing, nutrition) or by those who have not had previous exposure to Level I content.
 They have also been useful as a review of the basics.
 They can be used as the entire content of a course or as a part of a course.
 For example, this material may be assigned as part of required clinical experiences in newborn and/or maternal care or as part of an elective or independent study.
 The manner in which these tools are used is up to the responsible faculty.
-Faculty are also encouraged to incorporate local or regional concerns into the experience of the participants.
-For example, in some areas of the world, HIV and AIDs are a major concern and may warrant more detailed special attention.
-Or perhaps the most commonly used human milk substitute is cow milk rather than a commercial formula requiring appropriate information and comparisons.
+Faculty are encouraged to incorporate local or regional concerns into the experience of the participants.
+For example, in some areas of the world, HIV and AIDS are a major concern and may warrant more detailed special attention.
+Or perhaps the most commonly used human milk substitute is not commercial formula but cow or goat milk requiring appropriate information and comparisons.